PeteWillmott/recipebook/README.md

 ### Languages

 The logic of the app was created in Python with templates written in HTML, styled with SCSS and a little JavaScript.
+The compiled CSS file has been minified and the heroku app runs on the minified file, the unminified more human readable file is included for convienience.

 ### Libraries